go-vikunja/vikunja/docs/content/doc/usage/cli.md

 #### `user delete`

 Start the user deletion process.
-If called without the `--now` flag, this command will only trigger an email to the user in order for them to confirm and start the deletion process (this is the same behavoir as if the user requested their deletion via the web interface).
+If called without the `--now` flag, this command will only trigger an email to the user in order for them to confirm and start the deletion process (this is the same behavior as if the user requested their deletion via the web interface).
 With the flag the user is deleted **immediately**.

 **USE WITH CAUTION.**